skukla/vm-from-scratch/README.md

 	4. Meta Description: `Luma ist ein landesweit anerkannter Hersteller und Händler von Sportbekleidung mit über 230 Filialen in 43 Bundesstaaten.
 Ein aktiver Lebensstil ist unsere Leidenschaft – und das längst nicht nur in puncto Kleidung.`
 3. Page in Websites: `Luma Website > Luma Store > Deutsch`

+Next, for whatever reason, we need to fix the static block widget which drives the German homepage content.
+It uses the `Main Content Area` Container when it should use the `Main Content Top` container:

+Navigate to `Content > Elements > Widgets > Home Page - DE`

+1. Container: `Main Content Top`
+2. Save the widget

+Next, we'll make the German content more demo-friendly.
+For some reason, the Eco Friendly block has a ton of text in it which pushes the white containing block down too far.
+To fix this:

+Navigate to `Content > Elements > Blocks > Home Page - DE`

+1. Find the following: `<strong class="title">Feuchtigkeitsableitend.
+Mit Kühleffekt.
+Perfekt. </strong>`
+2. From the above, remove `Mit Kühleffekt.`
+3. Save the block

+Once saved, clear the cache.

 <a id="venia-home-page"></a>
 #### Venia Home Page
 Navigate to `Content > Elements > Pages > Home Page - Venia`